With Steven Efird, MD, FACS

-Dr. Kincaid: A hernia is when an internal organ or tissue bulges through an abnormal opening in the body, such as a hole or weakness in your abdominal wall.
+Dr. Efird: A hernia is when an internal organ or tissue bulges through an abnormal opening in the body, such as a hole or weakness in your abdominal wall.
 Hernias can occur at various parts of your body but are commonly found in the navel, the groin or anywhere you have had a surgical incision.
 Often the hernia creates a bulge you can see and feel.
 Hernias are generally painful and can sometimes damage your internal organs.

 How do I know if I have a hernia?

-Dr. Bloch: Some hernias are present at birth; others develop slowly over a period of months or years.
+Dr. Efird: Some hernias are present at birth; others develop slowly over a period of months or years.
 Hernias can also suddenly occur.
 Experiencing an unusual or painful bulge in the affected area is the most commonly reported symptom.
 Some patients also report discomfort in the abdomen and swelling in the groin that worsens with activity.
 It should be noted that you could have more subtle symptoms as well - including dull aches and pains.
 Hernias can be diagnosed in a clinic office, though sometimes a computed tomography (CT) scan to confirm.

 Is there anything I can do to prevent a hernia?

-Dr. Kincaid: One of the most powerful ways you can lower your risk is simply maintaining a healthy weight.
+Dr. Efird: One of the most powerful ways you can lower your risk is simply maintaining a healthy weight.
 Being overweight adds pressure to your abdominal area, which can create a hernia or make an existing one worse.
 Also you can stop smoking as chronic coughing from smoking increases your abdominal pressure.
 However, I believe much of it has to do with genetics, which is something you just cannot change.